Parameter Settings

 6 Management Trusted Proxies

-When the SamWaf console runs behind a reverse proxy (e.g. Nginx), this tells SamWaf which direct sources are trusted proxies so it can identify the real client IP correctly.
+When the SamWaf console runs behind a reverse proxy (e.g. Nginx) or a CDN, this tells SamWaf which direct sources are trusted proxies so it can identify the real client IP correctly.
+The admin IP whitelist / login lockout / token IP binding are all judged by the identified IP.

 Warning